Azure/data-landing-zone/docs/Enforcing tags.md

 # Policies
 ## Azure Databricks Policies
-* **Enforcing Tags**
+**Enforcing Tags**

 Cluster tags allow to easily monitor the cost of cloud resources used by various groups in an organization.
+More information regarding tags can be found [here](https://docs.microsoft.com/en-us/azure/databricks/administration-guide/account-settings/usage-detail-tags-azure#tag-propagation)

 >**Note:** By default, Azure Databricks applies the following tags to each cluster: **Vendor**, **Creator**, **ClusterName** and **ClusterId**